ivanslapnicar/MANAA/README.md

-# MANAA
-Notebooks for the project "Matrix Algorithms in Noncommutative Associatve Algebras"
+# Matrix Algorithms in Noncommutative Associatve Algebras (MANAA)

 This repository contains software which accompanies and enhances research and publications within the project "Matrix Algorithms in Noncommutative Associatve Algebras" $\to$ [project's website](http://manaa.fesb.unist.hr/).